s4ke/Master-Thesis/src/md/043-cloudhaskell.md

   startSlave backend
 ~~~~

-We start a slave node by initializing the Cloud Haskell backend with a
+We here start by initializing the Cloud Haskell backend with a
 given `host`, `port` and `remoteTable` via `initializeBackend :: String -> String -> RemoteTable`
-and then delegating the logic completely to the library
+to then delegate the logic completely to the library
 function `startSlave :: Backend -> IO ()` which does not return unless the slave
 is shutdown manually from the master node.
 The `RemoteTable` contains all
 serialization information about static values required by Cloud Haskell.
 We will